Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Many crypto investors don't know much about reporting and filing taxes.
 On the other hand, many accountants don't know much about trading crypto.
 This means that sometimes important information gets lost in translation.

-To prevent confusion, and to introduce beginners to the world of crypto tax, we're constantly updating our crypto tax terms glossary.
+To prevent confusion and to introduce beginners to the world of crypto tax, we're constantly updating our crypto tax terms glossary.
 This list covers many common terms that may be unfamiliar to novices in crypto tax.

-Have a term you think we should add?
-Let us know!
 Want to learn more about filing taxes on digital assets?
 Check out our crypto tax guide.

 501(c)(3): An organization recognized by the IRS as being a non-profit or charitable organization.
 Donations to 501(c)(3) organizations may be tax deductible.